Contact-Control-Interfaces/maestro-sdk-docs/C/mainpage.md

 <img src="../images/social-cover.png">

+Libraries and header files can be downloaded [here](https://github.com/Contact-Control-Interfaces/maestro-sdk/releases/tag/v0.1a)

 ## Introduction
 The Maestro C API allows developers to build tools and applications that utilize the Maestro glove's motion capture and haptic functionality.